-This evaluation focuses solely on the community paramedicine pilot projects and does not take into account other changes in health care delivery that may have affected the outcomes observed.
+This evaluation focuses solely on the community paramedicine pilot projects and does not consider other changes in health care delivery that may have affected the outcomes observed.
 This caveat is particularly important for the post-discharge projects.
 Since Medicare began imposing penalties on hospitals with "excessive" 30-day readmission rates in federal fiscal year 2013, hospitals have deployed multiple strategies to reduce readmissions.
-These strategies include utilizing registered nurses to provide intensive discharge planning, patient education, and telephone support to patients following hospital discharge.3 To the extent that hospitals participating in the post-discharge pilot projects utilize other strategies to reduce readmissions, it is possible that the findings of the evaluation are due to those strategies and not the post-discharge community paramedicine

 Medicare penalizes hospitals that have 30-day readmission rates that exceed the national average adjusted for characteristics of patients who were readmitted and characteristics of the entire population of patients that a hospital serves.
 Hospitals that exceed this benchmark receive a 3% penalty across all Medicare admissions regardless of whether they resulted in a readmission within 30 days.
 Boccuti, C., and G. Casillas.
 Aiming for Fewer Hospital U-Turns: The Medicare Hospital Readmission Reduction Program.
-Menlo Park, CA: Kaiser Family Foundation, March 2017. http://files.kff.org/attachment/lssue-Brief-Fewer-Hospital-U-turns-The-Medicare-Hospital-Readmission-Reduction-Program.
+Menlo Park, CA: Kaiser Family Foundation, March 2017. https://files.kff.org/attachment/Issue-Brief-Fewer-Hospital-U-turns-The-Medicare-Hospital-Readmission-Reduction-Program.

-pilot projects.
-Recent research by the Medicare Payment Advisory Commission (MedPAC) suggests that hospitals nationwide are not responding to the Medicare penalties by treating patients in EDs or admitting them for observation instead of readmitting them for inpatient care, because increases in observation stays and ED visits have been smaller than the decrease in readmissions and have not differed between patients who were recently admitted and patients who were not recently admitted.4
+These strategies include utilizing registered nurses to provide intensive discharge planning, patient education, and telephone support to patients following hospital discharge.3 Hospitals may also respond by treating patients in an ED and discharging them or readmitting them for observation instead of inpatient care.
+Research by the Medicare Payment Advisory Commission (MedPAC) suggests that hospitals nationwide are not responding to the Medicare penalties by treating patients in EDs or admitting them for observation instead of readmitting them for inpatient care, because increases in observation stays and ED visits have been smaller than the decrease in readmissions and have not differed between patients who were recently admitted and patients who were not recently admitted.4 To the extent that hospitals participating in the post-discharge pilot projects utilize other strategies to reduce readmissions, it is possible that the findings of the evaluation are due to those strategies and not the post-discharge community paramedicine pilot projects.